Varun-Naik/Varun-Naik/README.md

 ### Hi there 👋
 ### Welcome to my Github profile

-- 🔭 I’m currently studying MEng, Electrical and Computer Engineering at uOttawa
+- 🔭 I recently finished my MEng, Electrical and Computer Engineering at uOttawa
 - 🌱 I’m currently learning Deep Learning
 - 👯 I’m looking to collaborate on Machine Learning using Python
 - 📫 How to reach me: LinkedIn - https://www.linkedin.com/in/varun-n-naik/